Adamtaranto/mimeo/README.md

 Cross-species repeat finder.
 Mimeo-x searches for features which are abundant in an external reference genome.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit --adir ADIR           Name of directory containing sequences from A genome.
+  -h, --help      Show this help message and exit.
+  --adir          Name of the directory containing sequences from A genome.
-  --bdir BDIR           Name of directory containing sequences from B genome.
+  --bdir          Name of the directory containing sequences from B genome.
-  --afasta AFASTA       A genome as multifasta.
+  --afasta        A genome as multifasta.
-  --bfasta BFASTA       B genome as multifasta.
+  --bfasta        B genome as multifasta.
   -r, --recycle   Use existing alignment "--outfile" if found.
-  -d OUTDIR, --outdir OUTDIR
-                        Write output files to this directory.
-(Default: cwd) --gffout GFFOUT       Name of GFF3 annotation file.
+  -d , --outdir   Write output files to this directory.
+(Default: cwd) --gffout        Name of GFF3 annotation file.
-  --outfile OUTFILE     Name of alignment result file.
+  --outfile       Name of alignment result file.
   --verbose       If set report LASTZ progress.
-  --label LABEL         Set annotation TYPE field in gff.
+  --label         Set annotation TYPE field in GFF.
-  --prefix PREFIX       ID prefix for B-genome repeats annotated in A-genome.
+  --prefix        ID prefix for B-genome repeats annotated in A-genome.
-  --lzpath LZPATH       Custom path to LASTZ executable if not in $PATH.
+  --lzpath        Custom path to LASTZ executable if not in $PATH.
-  --bedtools BEDTOOLS   Custom path to bedtools executable if not in $PATH.
+  --bedtools      Custom path to bedtools executable if not in $PATH.
-  --minIdt MINIDT       Minimum alignment identity to report.
+  --minIdt        Minimum alignment identity to report.
-  --minLen MINLEN       Minimum alignment length to report.
+  --minLen        Minimum alignment length to report.
-  --minCov MINCOV       Minimum depth of B-genome hits to report feature in
+  --minCov        Minimum depth of B-genome hits to report feature in
                   A-genome.
-  --hspthresh HSPTHRESH
-                        Set HSP min score threshold for LASTZ.
+  --hspthresh     Set HSP min score threshold for LASTZ.
 ```

 ### mimeo-map

 ```
-usage: mimeo-map [-h] [--adir ADIR] [--bdir BDIR] [--afasta AFASTA]
+Usage: mimeo-map [-h] [--adir ADIR] [--bdir BDIR] [--afasta AFASTA]
                  [--bfasta BFASTA] [-r] [-d OUTDIR] [--gffout GFFOUT] [--outfile OUTFILE] [--verbose] [--label LABEL]
                  [--prefix PREFIX] [--keeptemp] [--lzpath LZPATH]